 What kind of Foot Health Problems do you have?

 There are many afflictions that we suffer from.
 These can range from sore, achy feet to diabetic feet with wounds to tumors and cysts.
 Benign to malignant and preventable to not.
-You may suffer with plantar fasciitis, Achilles tendonitis, hammer toe, and more.
+You may suffer from plantar fasciitis, Achilles tendonitis, hammer toe, and more.
 There are literally hundreds of foot problems that can sneak up and bring us to our knees.

 So the moral to that story is take good care of your feet before you have problems.
 We’ll cover a few things you can do to try and keep healthy feet here in just a minute.

-Remember, podiatrists make a good living in order to keep us walking, running, peddling, and happy on what grandma used to refer to as, “Pete & Joe.”
+Remember, podiatrists make a good living in order to keep us walking, running, peddling, and happy about what grandma used to refer to as, “Pete & Joe.”
 (Just in case your grandma didn’t, that’s how you get somewhere when grandma thinks you need to walk.)

 Wouldn’t you rather keep your feet happy and healthy and save your money too?
 Just think of all the cool shoes you could buy!
 But, what to do?